-A typical household in the Midwest spends nearly $2,000. per year on energy.
-While up to half of the energy used goes toward heating and cooling, other home features like water heaters, appliances and lighting contribute to energy bills.
-Swapping traditional light bulbs for CFLs is one of the easiest ways to start saving energy at home and at work, especially during fall and winter, when fewer daylight hours and cooler temperatures keep people inside.
+The average household in the United States spends over $2,000 per year on energy for heating and cooling, lighting, running appliances and other activities.
+Swapping traditional light bulbs for energy-efficient bulbs is one of the easiest ways to start saving energy at home and at work, especially during fall and winter, when fewer daylight hours and cooler temperatures keep people inside.

 A recent report from The Container Recycling Institute on container recycling rates and trends in the United States, shows that based on more than two dozen data sources, from the beverage market to U.S. census tables, sales of disposable beverage containers have grown dramatically.
 Yet even as beverage sales increased, the rate at which we recycled the empty containers declined.